 Our global Social Compliance Program operationalizes our commitment to responsible sourcing through education, risk assessment, strong partnerships with our suppliers, industry collaboration, promoting best practices, and stakeholder engagement.
 New Era's Workplace Code of Conduct is based on internationally recognized labor and human rights standards, including international principles aimed at preventing trafficking and slavery, and all forms of forced labor.
 We select suppliers that share our commitment to ethical practices, labor standards, and environmental responsibility.

 New Era has been an active member of the Fair Labor Association (FLA) as a “Participating Company” since 2003, and has held leadership positions on the Board of Directors and in FLA committees.
 Our Compliance Program, originally accredited by FLA in 2007, was re-accredited in 2010.
 FLA Accreditation represents the highest level of commitment to the standards for workplace code of conduct implementation, monitoring and remediation.

-Statement on CA Transparency in Supply Chain Act
+CA Transparency in Supply Chains Act Disclosure

 At New Era, our commitment to the environment starts with our corporate Environmental Policy, in which every employee takes responsibility for reducing impact to the environment.